-- a. the extent that your project will: - (for grants up to \$100,000) support your business to adopt new manufacturing technologies that will deliver efficiency improvements - (for grants between \$100,000 and \$1,000,000) support your business to adopt transformative manufacturing technologies and processes - b. the extent that your project will maximise employment outcomes, such as increased jobs and a more highly skilled workforce in your business over the life of the project and into the future - c. the extent that your project will use design and engineering excellence, and innovative and efficient business processes, to enhance the competitiveness of your business - d. your market opportunity in Australia and/or internationally and how you will take advantage of this opportunity - e. how your project aligns with AMGC's strategic priorities (see section 2)
+- c. the extent that your project will maximise Australian employment outcomes, such as increased jobs and a more highly skilled workforce in your business over the life of the project and into the future, including identifying: - the number and types of Australian jobs your project will create, when they will be filled and how you have determined this number - the number and types of Australian jobs you will retain as a result of the project - d. your market opportunity in Australia and/or internationally and how you will take advantage of this opportunity - e. how your project aligns with the National Manufacturing Priorities outlined in Section 2.1.

 6.2.
-Merit criterion 2
+Assessment criterion 2

-Capacity, capability and resources to deliver the project (40 points)
+Capacity, capability and resources to deliver the project (30 points).